Exeter Farm: Internal Walls

 This was clearly two rooms at one time as is clearly evident from the floorboards.
 A wall existed immediately to the west of the door openings and had a door in the centre.

 The internal finish is a render of sand/mud consistency which is in good condition.
 There appears to be two periods of plastering.
 Newspaper dating Oct 7, 1956 is the first layer over the plaster.
 It is likely that the plastering, wallpapering and removal of the partition happened at the same time.

 Fire Place and East Wall

-The east wall is a sandstock brick wall containing of fireplace.
+The east wall is a sandstock brick wall containing a fireplace.

 Externally the brickwork has been painted.
 The chimney above eaves level is missing and a skillion roof has been added to cover the flue.
 The south-east return of this fireplace wall has been infilled with an extra skin of brickwork.
 The lower bricks are modern common brick and above this sandstock bricks have been used.

 Internally the wall has been finished with a sandy render.
 The firebox has been cement rendered.